 Now we are ready to export all our images at once.

 To export images go to File > Export > Export As as shown below.

 Create a new folder & call it whatever you like, I’ll call it Watermark as shown below.

 Now double click on the watermark folder & give your file a name, I’ll call it Watermark Images.
-Make sure JPEG is selected & the Use Artboards option is checked & the All option is selected as shown below.
+Make sure JPEG is selected & the Use Artboards option is checked & All option is selected as shown below.

 Now click on Export.

 Choose the following settings from the JPEG options.
-Set Color Mode to RGB, for Quality choose 2 to lower down the quality.
+Set Color Model to RGB, for Quality choose 2 to lower down the quality.
 If you want higher quality then you can increase the size.
 For Compression Method choose Baseline (Standard) Resolution will be Screen (72 PPI) & Anti-aliasing will be Type Optimized (Hinted) as shown below.

 Click OK to export the images.

 Now check the Watermark folder & all exported images should be there as shown below.